Personal wedding vows are a pledge of life, soul, and faith in the other person that defines a life commitment like nothing else.

 After collecting some ideas, even if they feel incomplete, that may be the best time to begin consulting with your partner.

-The process of putting together something as unique as personal wedding vows to husband that you are proud of might take weeks even though the vow itself may end up being short.
+The process of putting together something as unique as personal wedding vows to your husband or wife that you are proud of might take weeks even though the vow itself may end up being short.
 It is okay if it takes a while to distill.

 It is essential that what you write has impact and meaning.